Inclusive Leadership Program

 Join a cohort in 2024.

 Each cohort consists of five to eight BIPOC women (including nonbinary and gender-nonconforming women) who have worked in nonprofits for 5+ years and who have 1+ years of experience in their job role.

 What are the cohorts?

-Applicants will be matched based on their job responsibilities.
-The curriculum will focus on the specific needs of each of these roles as well as nonprofit management tools to help participants grow into future leadership roles.
+Applicants are matched based on their job responsibilities.
+The curriculum focuses on the specific needs of each of these roles as well as nonprofit management tools to help participants grow into future leadership roles.